pybender/cloudml/doc/_build/html/_sources/classifiers.txt

 * `min_weight_fraction_leaf` : float
         The minimum weighted fraction of the input samples required to be at aleaf node.
 * `subsample` : float, default=1
-        The fraction of samples to be used for fitting the individual baselearners.
-If smaller than 1.0 this results in Stochastic GradientBoosting.`subsample` interacts with the parameter`n_estimators`.Choosing`subsample < 1.0` leads to a reduction of varianceand an increase in bias.
+        The fraction of samples to be used for fitting the individual base learners.
+If smaller than 1.0 this results in Stochastic Gradient Boosting.`subsample` interacts with the parameter `n_estimators`.Choosing`subsample < 1.0` leads to a reduction of variance and an increase in bias.
 * `max_features` : integer, default=None
-        The number of features to consider when looking for the best split:- If int, then consider`max_features` features at each split.- If float, then`max_features` is a percentage and`int(max_features * n_features)` features are considered at eachsplit.- If "auto", then`max_features=sqrt(n_features)`.- If "sqrt", then`max_features=sqrt(n_features)`.- If "log2", then`max_features=log2(n_features)`.- If None, then`max_features=n_features`.Choosing`max_features < n_features` leads to a reduction of varianceand an increase in bias.Note: the search for a split does not stop until at least onevalid partition of the node samples is found, even if it requires toeffectively inspect more than``max_features`` features.
+        The number of features to consider when looking for the best split:- If int, then consider `max_features` features at each split.- If float, then `max_features` is a percentage and `int(max_features * n_features)` features are considered at eachsplit.- If "auto", then`max_features=sqrt(n_features)`.- If "sqrt", then`max_features=sqrt(n_features)`.- If "log2", then`max_features=log2(n_features)`.- If None, then`max_features=n_features`.
+Choosing `max_features < n_features` leads to a reduction of variance and an increase in bias.
+Note: the search for a split does not end until at least onevalid partition of the node samples is found, even if it requires to effectively inspect more than``max_features`` features.
 * `max_leaf_nodes` : string, default=None
-        Grow trees with``max_leaf_nodes`` in best-first fashion.Best nodes are defined as relative reduction in impurity.If None then unlimited number of leaf nodes.If not None then``max_depth`` will be ignored.
+        Grow trees with``max_leaf_nodes`` in best-first fashion.
+Best nodes are defined as relative reduction in impurity.
+If None then unlimited number of leaf nodes.
+If not None then``max_depth`` will be ignored.
 * `init` : string, default=None
-        An estimator object that is used to compute the initialpredictions.``init`` has to provide``fit`` and``predict``.If None it uses``loss.init_estimator``.
+        An estimator object that is used to compute the initial predictions.``init`` has to provide``fit`` and``predict``.
+If None, ``loss.init_estimator`` is used.
 * `verbose` : integer
         Enable verbose output.
 If 1 then it prints progress and performanceonce in a while (the more trees the lower the frequency).
 If greaterthan 1 then it prints progress and performance for every tree.
 * `warm_start` : boolean
-        When set to``True``, reuse the solution of the previous call to fitand add more estimators to the ensemble, otherwise, just erase theprevious solution.
+        When set to``True``, reuse the solution of the previous call to fit and add further estimators to the ensemble, otherwise, simply erase the previous solution.

 .. note::

-    For now it's impossible to use Gradient Boosting classifier, because it isn't supports sparse matrix.
+    For the moment, it is not possible to use Gradient Boosting classifier, because it does not support sparse matrix.